ChrstphrHll/npc_gen/students/Jofan Elignoir.md

 # Jofan Elignoir
 ---
 ### Description
-- Triton Ranger from Glasscliff Garisons
+- Triton Ranger from Whyndiem
 - 7th year Diplomacy student in Alderden
-- shoulder length frizzy strawberry blond hair that's well kept, Hazel eyes, and Pale Gray skin
+- shoulder length curly dirty blonde hair that's plain, Hazel eyes, and Pale Gray skin
 - Is Modest and Snobbish, and has Pride as their ideal

 ### Organizations